-Like varicose veins some medical options are not suitable for pregnant women, just as with Sclerotherapy treatment during pregnancy.
+Like varicose veins, some medical options are not suitable for pregnant women, just as with Sclerotherapy treatment during pregnancy.

 Superficial phlebitis during pregnancy

-This affects veins close to the skin upper surface.
+This affects veins close to the skin’s upper surface.
 Superficial phlebitis will not cause any danger since it is more than an uncomfortable situation, rather than a dangerous one.
 For the pregnant woman superficial phlebitis can be treated easily and the symptoms will pass away quickly.

-Sometimes superficial phlebitis also might implement that deep vein thrombophlebitis is being formed at deeper levels of the skin, so medical evaluation is necessary.
-It is expected from your doctor to have management of varicose veins during pregnancy holistic check up, since vein problems are connected.
+Sometimes superficial phlebitis also might implement that deep vein thrombophlebitis is being formed at deeper levels of the skin, so a medical evaluation is necessary.
+It is expected from your doctor to have management of varicose veins during pregnancy holistic check since vein problems are connected.
 See the product Amazon

 Deep vein thrombosis